near/docs/docs/develop/contracts/debug-locally.md

 - Storage usage is higher than expected.
 - Gas cost is higher than expected.

-In these cases, you may want to capture the contract state and function call arguments to debug in the local sandbox.
-You'll make incremental changes, test locally until everything works as expected.
+In these cases you may want to capture the contract state and function call arguments to debug in the local sandbox.
+You'll make incremental changes and test locally until everything works as expected.
 You will also likely want to keep the test fixtures to avoid regression in future.

 ## Obtain States and Other Parameters from Testnet/Mainnet